 Our approach to teaching maths includes:

-Focusing on understanding maths concepts deeply to prevent anxiety.
+Focusing on understanding Maths concepts deeply by teaching in smaller steps to ensure understanding.

 Encouraging students to take an active role in their learning.

-Teachers demonstrating and explaining key ideas to clear up any confusion.
+Teachers demonstrating and explaining key ideas to reduce misconceptions in the subject.

-Regular reviews and practice to help students remember what they learn.
+Regular assessments and independent practice to help students remember what they learn.

 Using assessments and feedback to track progress and address learning gaps.